plokhotnyuk/jsoniter-scala/README.md

 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal` and value classes for any of them
 - Implicitly resolvable codecs for all above types
-- Support of ADTs with sealed trait or abstract class base and direct subclassing of leaf classes
+- Support of ADTs with sealed trait or abstract class base
 - Fields with default values that defined in a first list of arguments of the constructor are optional, other fields are required (no special annotation required)
 - Fields with default values, empty options & empty collections/arrays are not serialized to provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all